giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The baseline and degraded cases are intended to verify different aspects of the workflow.

-The baseline case checks that the CSF-to-OpenSees model reproduces the response of a smooth tapered tower with no longitudinal stiffness degradation.
+The baseline case checks that the beam model reproduces the response of a smooth tapered tower with no longitudinal stiffness degradation.

 The degraded case checks that the same workflow remains consistent when the stiffness field varies locally along the tower height.

-The analytical reference provides an independent check because it does not use OpenSees and does not rely on CSF section-analysis APIs.
-It only reads the same YAML input and performs the continuous analytical integration.
+The analytical reference provides an independent check because it does not use OpenSees and does not use the same computational tools.
+It only reads the same YAML input and performs the analytical integration directly.

-Agreement between the CSF-OpenSees results and the analytical reference supports the consistency of:
+Agreement between the beam model results and the analytical reference supports the consistency of:

 - the YAML definition;
-- the CSF continuous section field;
+- the sectional property distribution;
-- the OpenSees beam discretization;
+- the beam discretization;
 - the stiffness degradation law;
 - the independent analytical formulation.